 Job application is one of the most daunting tasks every applicant can ever imagine.
-Since the competition is very tough, pushing jobseekers to exert more effort to be noticed most especially if it is a government post up for grabs.
-The process or competition starts from the preparation of a resume that will be impressive enough to merit an interview.
+Since the competition is very tough, pushing job seekers to exert more effort to be noticed most especially if it is a government post up for grabs.
+The process or competition starts with the preparation of a resume that will be impressive enough to merit an interview.

 You must, first of all, understand that applying for a government job is not the same as seeking a position in a private company.
 The resume, therefore, plays a very important role; so much so that in some cases, they are even considered more important than interviews.
 The standard resume will have no place in a formal and sensitive task like this.
 You would not want your attempts to be discarded and lose your chance even before you begin.

 You will need the right kind of resume – that which will put you in the interview shortlist.
 To ensure that your application conforms to the government standards, here are the two pivotal elements of federal resumes: